MrSenko/mrsenko.github.com/content/pages/pylint-workshop.markdown

 Medium level or experienced developers who work with Python (and/or Django) and/or QA engineers who work with the project source code directly!
-In order to get the maximum of this workshop you need to have moderate skills in programming with Python!
+In order to get the maximum of this workshop you need to have moderate skills in programming with Python and be comfortable working with classes and objects!

 Workshop: AST based plugins